Protect your work with a Copyright Page

 Step 7

-To move onto the Text Templates page, click HERE.
-If you are ready to order a Softcover or Hardcover version of your book, click HERE.
-But if you are looking for more genre-specific copyright pages, check out this helpful resource at the Self Publishing School.
+To move onto the Text Templates page, click here.
+If you’re ready to order a softcover or hardcover version of your book, click here.
+If you’re looking for more genre-specific copyright pages, check out this helpful resource at the Self Publishing School.